VladPrytula/reinforcement_learning_search_from_scratch/docs/book/ch06/ch06_advanced_gpu_lab.md

 - `product_prices`, `product_cm2`, `product_discount`, `product_is_pl`
 - `product_embeddings`, `normalized_embeddings`
-- `template_boosts` (boost values per template × product)
+- `template_boosts` (boost values per template x product)
 - `lexical_matrix` and `pos_bias` for relevance
 - `segment_params` (price and PL distributions per segment)

 You can think of `GPUWorld` as:

-- “All the catalog and behavior data, but now as dense tensors on a device.”
+- "All the catalog and behavior data, but now as dense tensors on a device."

 Analogy:

 - The CPU version keeps shelf labels, prices, and product attributes in many small Python objects.
 - The GPU version moves them onto a big **warehouse whiteboard** that all workers can see in one glance.

-Once `GPUWorld` is constructed, all costly operations (matrix multiplications, top‑k, sampling) happen inside these tensors.
+Once `GPUWorld` is constructed, all costly operations (matrix multiplications, top-k, sampling) happen inside these tensors.

-!!! note "Code ↔ Simulator (GPU world construction)"
+!!! note "Code -- Simulator (GPU world construction)"
     - KG IDs: `CH-6`, `DOC-ch06-template_bandits_demo`
     - Files:
       - `scripts/ch06/template_bandits_demo.py:300-420` (CPU static templates and bandit runs)